Mean Field Games in Nudge Systems for Societal Networks: Mean Field Model

 {\bf{Stationary Surplus Distribution}:} The assumed action distribution $\rho$, and the best-response randomized policy $\sigma(x)$ yield the state transition kernel of the Markov chain corresponding to the surplus, via the probability of winning the lottery $p_{\rho,a}(x)$.
 This is illustrated by means of the blue/dark tiles in Figure~\ref{fig:MFE-diagram}.
 The transition kernel also is influenced by the regeneration distribution $\Psi.$ The stationary distribution of surplus associated with the transition kernel is denoted as $\zeta_\rho.$ This stationary distribution of the single mean field agent is equivalent to the one-step empirical state distribution of infinite agents who all take a (mixed-strategy) action, $\sigma(x)$ when state is $x$, assuming that the actions of their competitors would be drawn from $\rho.$

-{\bf{Mean Field Equilibrium}:} The triple of an assumed action distribution $\rho$, randomized policy $\sigma$ and stationary surplus distribution $\zeta$ gets mapped into a triple of action distribution $\tilde{\rho}$, best-response randomized policy $\tilde{\sigma}$ and a stationary surplus distribution $\tilde{\zeta}$ via the operations described above.
+{\bf{Mean Field Equilibrium}:} The triple of an assumed action distribution $\rho$, randomized policy $\sigma$ and stationary surplus distribution $\zeta$ gets mapped via mapping $\Pi^*$ into a triple of action distribution $\tilde{\rho}$, best-response randomized policy $\tilde{\sigma}$ and a stationary surplus distribution $\tilde{\zeta}$ via the operations described above.
 A fixed point of the resulting map is called an MFE.
-For a formal definition and details of the proof of existence see Section~\ref{sec:mfe-definition}.
+For a formal definition and the proof of existence see Section~\ref{sec:mfe-definition}.